inhouseproduce/germinator-esp8266/README.md

     Please review
     Limitations is that ESP8266's Python code has volatile memory, so we will need to still adjust code based on wifi router We will need internet connection for this to work

+### Instructions
+    Go to the specific folder you are searching for and run the flash commands above Make sure to have your bin file for the specific flash in that folder Go to the folder you are searching for
+      Refer to the notes for any prerequisites you may need to do before building the data Put all your build files into the ESP8266 using the put commands boot.py will run first, then main.py
+    Use the screen command to monitor any progress happening with delays Note some of these will have latent start times

 See release for latest files
 See futureRelease for files with remote control enabled